 But don’t worry, if you’re ready to start saving for your new home, but aren’t sure where or how to start, you’ve got options!

-Research Your Loan Options
+Research Your Home Loan Options

+If saving a 20% down payment for a house seems overwhelming, the good news is that you might not need to save that much.
 There are many loan options that don’t require a 20% down payment.
 If you’re looking to go the route of government-backed loans, you might want to look at:

 FHA Loan: This loan is aimed at helping first-time home buyers and requires as little as 3.5% down.